 A person using a cell phone to take a photo fo a Christmas fireplace mantel.

-Take a photo (it lasts longer)!
-Snap pictures of your mantel, tree, and other DIY Christmas decorations in your home.
+Take a photo (it lasts longer) of all of your Christmas decorating hacks!
+Snap pictures of your mantel, tree, and other DIY projects in your home.
 Store the photos in a folder on your phone or computer to easily find them when the holidays roll back around.